belevskit10/Stocklin/README.md

 FOR AUTHORS
 -----------------------------------------------------------------
 -POST
--used for creating an author, an author has a name, age and id.
+used for creating an author, an author has a name, age and id.
 -----------------------------------------------------------------
 -GET
--used to get all available authors
--used for getting a specific author based on thier id
+used to get all available authors or used for getting a specific author based on thier id
 -----------------------------------------------------------------
 -PUT
--used for updating the data of an existing author
+used for updating the data of an existing author
 -----------------------------------------------------------------
 -DELETE
--used for deleting a specific author based on their id
+used for deleting a specific author based on their id
 -----------------------------------------------------------------
 -PATCH
 used for partial update of a author,